 VA loans also usually have lower interest rates than comparable conventional loans and never require PMI.
 A VA mortgage may require you to pay less out of pocket to purchase a home.
-You can finance 100% of the home’s purchase price and the VA limits certain closing costs.
-For example, loan origination fees are capped at 1% of the loan amount.
+You can finance 100% of the home’s purchase price and the VA limits certain closing costs and may be able to roll the VA funding fee into the loan.

 The biggest extra expense associated with a VA loan is the initial funding fee.
 If you don’t qualify for a funding fee waiver, it can be a big consideration.
 The funding fee is based on the amount of your down payment and whether or not you’ve taken out a VA loan before.
 While the funding fee can be as little as 0.5% for certain VA refinance loans, it caps out at 3.6% for repeat borrowers who have a down payment of less than 5%.

 If you have the ability to put 20% down on your home purchase with a conventional loan, you can waive the PMI requirement and avoid the funding fee at the same time.
 This negates some of the benefit of a VA loan and because you’re borrowing less you’ll have smaller monthly payments and pay less in interest.

 VA loans also have more rigorous appraisal standards than conventional mortgages.
 In a hot real estate market, sellers are likely to have multiple offers to choose from.
 So the extra hurdle of having to navigate a VA mortgage appraisal could be a deal breaker because you can’t waive the appraisal contingency on a VA loan.

 There is no single entity that sets VA loan interest rates.
 Instead, individual lenders offer you certain rates based on broader market conditions, your personal financial situation.